deegsca-org/bqm2/README.md

 - print_header - relevant when extract is set AND destination_format = CSV.
   This must be a json boolean i.e bare true or false.
 A string value throws exception.
 - expiration - table expiration in days from the create time of table
+- is_script - accepted values are json booleans.
+See elsewhere in this doc for more detail on is_script var.
 ## .view

 .views are just like .querytemplate but executed synchronously because at time of writing there's no async mode for creating views.